bjoernfi/cbpg-demo/README.md

 # cbpg-demo
-Reference implementation of **Credential-Based Pseudonym Generation**, a pseudonymization technique for privacy-preserving collection of programming process data.
+Reference implementation of Credential-Based Pseudonym Generation, a pseudonymization technique for privacy-preserving collection of programming process data.

 > [!NOTE]
-> This repository contains supplementary material to the following paper:
+> This repository contains supplementary material of the following paper:
 > ...

 The repository consists of the following components: